This is my response to Anja Paskulin PT, Nutrition Coach and her Facebook post Low carb diets...the hidden truth

 Low carb diet kills your immune system

-Anja say: "your liver is exposed to extra stress as it is forced to assist with manufacturing glucose from fats and proteins. toxic amounts of ammonia are produced as proteins are converted into glucose and this kills the immune system"
+Anja say: "your liver is exposed to extra stress as it is forced to assist with manufacturing glucose from fats and proteins. toxic amounts of ammonia are produced as proteins are converted into glucose and this kills the immune system"I cannot find anything proving this paragraph.
+It looks like you quoted this from:

 The hidden dangers of a low carbohydrate diet The writer say he has an answer to that problem but I cannot find that blogpost.
 I have never heard this in the debate about low-carb food in Sweden – and trust me we have "enemies" here too.